 Before starting with the tools, I hope you have a good concept of basic statistics and mathematics.
 Otherwise, just the knowledge of tools won’t be enough.

-Let us look at the various types of tools used in data science.
+Let us look at the various types of basic yet important tools used in data science.
 We will use the tool ecosystem as described in a report by O’Reilly, which will help us to understand the data science environment better.

 Cluster 1 (Microsoft-Excel-SQL)